Solving sparse principal component analysis with global support: Convex relaxations of

-Furthermore, we can bound the norm of each of these rows of $\bm{V}^p$ by the average of the rows of $\bm{V}^{p-1}$, since the rows of $\bm{V}$ are sorted in non-decreasing length.
+Furthermore, we can bound the $\ell_2$-norm of each of the rows of $\bm{V}^p$ by the average of the rows of $\bm{V}^{p-1}$, since the rows of $\bm{V}$ are sorted in non-decreasing length.
 Employing these bounds we get